JakaCikac/gridland/doc/simulation.md

  * `simulation.field` - The map file to load (required), see maps.txt
  * `simulation.agents` - The maximum number of agents per team (optional, default 10)
  * `simulation.respawn` - The number of timesteps between respawn phases (optional, default 30)
- * `simulation.flags` - The flags mode of the game (default unique):
-    * `unique` - The positions of the flags are acquired from the map file
-    * `random` - Position flags randomly on the map
-    * `respawn` - Position flags randomly on the map and add new flags to maintain a fixed pool of flags per team.
-  * `simulation.flags.pool` - The number of flags for flag modes random and respawn
-  * `simulation.flags.respawn` - The number of timesteps between respawn phases for flag mode respawn
-  * `simulation.flags.weight` - The weight of a flag (each collected flag will cause the agent to move slower)

 Protocol options
 --------------